 Date Written: May 29, 2020

-This paper presents evidence that the exposure to automation technologies has a positive impact on a firm’s financial leverage.
-The effects are more pronounced in firms with greater labor costs, routine task intensity, firing costs, and union coverage.
-The results are robust when we instrument a firm’s exposure to automation technologies using the robotics adoption in European countries.
+This paper presents evidence that exposure to automation technologies has a positive impact on a firm’s financial leverage.
+The results are robust when we measure a firm’s automation exposure based on either patent textual analysis or the robotics adoption.
+The effects are more pronounced in firms with greater labor costs, routine task intensity, firing costs, share of minimum wage workers, and union coverage.
 Our analysis suggests that the exposure to automation technologies creates a replacement threat that weakens workers’ bargaining power, compressing their wage premiums for bearing financial distress risk and reducing wage rigidity, both of which allow firms to increase financial leverage.